 It’s not just a problem that I was having, I noticed; it’s an increasingly worrisome problem for our society as a whole.

-Think about the number of times you click on that FB app.
-Or the Instagram button.
-Or any of the other links meant to connect us with one another in this day and age.
+Think about the number of times you clicked into that FB app.
+Or that Instagram button.

-But using it – that virtual world – also comes at a price.
+But using it – this new and exciting virtual world – also comes at a price.